exanauts/Argos.jl/docs/src/index.md

 solver [MadNLP](https://github.com/MadNLP/MadNLP.jl) to exploit the structure of the optimal power flow problem in a *condense and reduce* approach.

-Argos is only a prototype, and is nowhere as mature as established packages as [MATPOWER](matpower.org/) or [PowerModels.jl](https://github.com/lanl-ansi/PowerModels.jl).
+Argos is a prototype, and is nowhere as mature as established packages as [MATPOWER](https://matpower.org/) or [PowerModels.jl](https://github.com/lanl-ansi/PowerModels.jl).
 However, Argos is building on the flexibility provided by the Julia language, and we believe it is package well-suited for research